6.327 Futomaki

 solo

 Futomaki is a Japanese sushi roll.
-Consists of vinegared rice, plus a hodgepodge of components, typically of the cooked/pickled sort, such as daikon, kampyo, yamagobo, egg, krab stick, and/or shrimp, as well as sakura denbu, all rolled in a sheet of dried nori — very similar to Korean gimbap, except for the vinegar and sakura denbu.
-In constructing futomaki — the name literally means “fat (futo) maki (roll)” — the sheet is turned vertically to accommodate more stuff.
+Consists of vinegared rice, plus a hodgepodge of components, typically of the cooked/pickled sort, such as daikon, kampyo, yamagobo, egg, krab stick, and/or shrimp, as well as sakura denbu (see below), all rolled in a sheet of dried nori, very similar to Korean gimbap, except for the vinegar and sakura denbu.
+In constructing futomaki, the sheet is turned vertically to accommodate more stuff – the name means “fat (futo) maki (roll).”

 1015183_sakura_denbu_2